 However, while the summer is the most popular time to visit, I think the best time to visit Budapest is the shoulder season in the spring and fall (April-May and September-October).
 It’s still warm, with temperatures hovering between 12-16°C (54-62°F), and there aren’t as many crowds.
 Prices are cheaper too.

 Winter is from November to March.
 During this time, there is a lot of rain and snow, with many tourist attractions shutting down.
 Temperatures regularly drop below freezing.
 That said, November-December is fantastic for the Christmas markets.
 If you want to see the holiday markets and visit the museums then winter is a fun time to visit.
 Just dress warmly!

 How to Stay Safe in Budapest

-You can read about the 14 travel scams to avoid right here.
+You can read about other common travel scams to avoid here if you’re concerned.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
-You can use the widget below to find the policy right for you:

 Budapest Travel Guide: The Best Booking Resources